tek/proteome.nvim/README.md

 pip install proteome
 ```

-To install, you will need to have the newest version of `libgit2` installed in
+**Note**: You need to have the newest version of `libgit2` installed in
-your system.
+your system before running the above command.

 Python 3.5.1 is required to run the plugin.
 After installation, regularly
 install the nvim plugin and execute `:UpdateRemotePlugins`.